nfmelendez/uniswap-governance-manipulation-agent/README.md

     - `votetimesChange` Times the votes increased 100 blocks prior start of the proposal

 - UNISWAP-GOV-PROPOSAL-MANIPULATION-2
   - Fired when an uniswap governance proposal is being manipulated.
-It detects when there is a newcomer to proposal at the moment of the vote cast.A newcomer is an user that didn't have votes 100 blocks prior to the proposal start but now it has
+It detects when there is a newcomer to proposal at the moment of the vote cast.
+A newcomer is an user that didn't have votes 100 blocks prior to the proposal start but now it has
   - Severity is always set to "critical" as the newcomer can manipulate the result of the proposal.
   - Type is always set to "Suspicious" as someone who didn't have votes, suddenly it has.
     - `voter` address of the voter